thurstinn/RP5-Console/README.md

 chmod 777 /var/log/fan.rpm

 To turn on the console, press and hold the power button for 5 seconds.
-The power led will turn on (red) and then switch to the activity led (now solid green)
+The power led will turn on (red) and then switch to the activity led (now solid green).
+To turn off, press and hold the power button for 5 seconds

-To turn off, press and hold the power button for 5 seconds If you shutdown via the menu or terminal, press the power button once after the shutdown process has finished
+If you shutdown via the menu or terminal, press the power button once after the shutdown process has finished